-I’m often asked for tips and advice on how to start a food blog, or taking your existing food blog to the next step, so I thought it would be helpful to share my tips with you here.
+I’m often asked for tips and advice on how to start a food blog, or taking your existing food blog to the next level, so I thought it would be helpful to share my tips and favourite tools and resources with you here.

 Choose a blogging platform